 We counsel our clients about the best short- and long-term visa strategies for their specific needs.
 We advise them on a wide range of business immigration matters, including H-1B specialty occupation matters, treaty investor visas, intra-company transferee status, and other types of non-immigrant and permanent residence strategies.
-We also advise on the retention or relinquishment of permanent residence status, and on naturalization and loss of nationality matters.
-We proved advice related to the immigration-related aspects of corporate restructurings, such as mergers and acquisitions, due diligence reviews, divestitures, and other related matters.
+We also advise on the retention of permanent residence status and on naturalization matters.
+We provide advice related to the immigration-related aspects of corporate restructurings, such as mergers and acquisitions, due diligence reviews, divestitures, and other related matters.

 The B visa is a non-immigrant visa issued by the U.S. government to foreign citizens seeking to enter the U.S. for a temporary period.
 The B visa is divided into two types, the B-2 Visitor visa and the B-1 Business Visitor visa.